invoke-ai/InvokeAI/docs/installation/INSTALL.md

 1. [InvokeAI installer](INSTALL_INVOKE.md)

-    This is a an installer script that installs InvokeAI and all its the essential third party libraries.
-When a new version of InvokeAI is released, you will run another script to upgrade to the new version.
+    This is a installer script that installs InvokeAI and all the third party libraries it depends on.
+When a new version of InvokeAI is released, you will download and reinstall the new version.

-    This installer is designed for people who want the system to "just work", and have no interest in exploring how it works or contributing enhancements to the code or documentation.
+    This installer is designed for people who want the system to "just work", don't have an interest in tinkering with it, and do not care about upgrading to unreleased experimental features.

 2. [Source code installer](INSTALL_SOURCE.md)